 The entire trip had been organised by our hard working committee, but John 'Wally' Carey was the one who set the ball rolling.
 He has had an apartment in the village for many years and visits it regularly (we can see why!), and knows a number of influential contacts.
 He set up the concerts, meals, trips and visit to the local rugby club.
 He was ably assisted by Alan Clewett, secretary, and Adrian Crowley.
 We must also mention Nigel Norman, who is our linguist, and he was able to converse by email and phone and acted as our translator during our stay.
 This was a memorable trip - and arguably the best yet.
 Many thanks also to Nick (who also tried to introduce the concert items in French!), Rhian and Steve for their tremendous efforts in making the concerts such a success.

-director of the church, Rupert, were really helpful with moving
+and music director of the church, Rupert, were really

-ready to leave.
-After the wedding we were treated to a buffet and drink
+leave.
+After the wedding we were treated to a buffet and

-Chloe, Gavin and Stephanie, Chloe's mother, for inviting us to join
+Stephanie, Chloe's mother, for inviting us to join their

 Strangely, for the time of year, we are very busy, singing at a number of weddings.
 On Saturday 28th we sang at the wedding of Jay Lovell and Leanne Powell at St Illtyd's Church, Port Tennant.
 It was a beautiful day and we sang at the signing, but, on this occasion, we were also treated to a solo from the bride's father, Andrew.
 He was accompanied by our own Steve Wilson, who also played the organ for the service.
 We have another 2 weddings booked for next month, and also had to turn one down, as we are so busy!
 In fact, we will be singing at 7 events altogether during December.